-On the 20 February 2014 the Deputy Minister for Skills and Technology launched the new National Youth Work Strategy for Wales (2014-2018).
-The strategy was developed following consultation with the statutory and voluntary sector.
+On the 26th June 2019 the Minister of Education launched the new National Youth Work Strategy for Wales.
+The strategy was developed by the Interim Youth Board following consultation with the statutory and voluntary sector.

 CWVYS member’s views were collated at CWVYS regional group meetings and special consultation events.

 - the value and role of open access youth work provision

 - promotes a stronger connection between youth work provision and formal education

 - identifies the need for closer working between statutory and voluntary youth work organisations, and

 - identifies the need to significantly strengthen the evidence base on the impact of youth work across Wales

 Youth work in Wales is based primarily on a voluntary relationship between young people and youth workers.
 The Youth Service is a universal entitlement, open to all young people within the specified age range 11-25.

 A guide Youth Work in Wales Principles and Purposes has been produced by representatives of the voluntary and local authority youth work sectors in Wales.

 United Nations Convention on the Rights of the Child (UNCRC)